The Center for Computational Biology

 - January 2016.
 Michael Schatz joins the Hopkins CS Department and CCB as an Associate Professor.
 Dr. Schatz, formerly at Cold Spring Harbor Laboratory, is widely known for his work on genome assembly algorithms and next-generation ...(read more)

 - November 15, 2015.
 The Hopkins Microbiome consortium website is now open, with links to research groups, seminars, and recent publications related to microbiome research around campus.

 The Center for Computational Biology (CCB) is a multidisciplinary center dedicated to research on genomics, genetics, DNA sequencing technology, and computational methods for DNA and RNA sequence analysis.
-CCB brings together scientists and engineers from many fields, including computer science, biostatistics, genomics, genetics, molecular biology, physics, and mathematics, all of whom share a common interest in gaining a better understanding of how genes and genomes affect biological functions.
+CCB brings together scientists and engineers from many fields, including computer science, biostatistics, biomedical engineering, genomics, genetics, molecular biology, physics, and mathematics, all of whom share a common interest in gaining a better understanding of how genes and genomes affect biological functions.
 We develop and apply technology that uses sequence data to study a wide range of questions, including how genes cause disease, how genes change in response to different conditions within the cell, and how genomes evolve.

 In addition to its research program, CCB provides bioinformatics expertise to departments and centers throughout the Schools of Medicine and Public Health, through a consulting group trained in the latest computational methods for sequence analysis.
 More about CCB ...»